johnno1962/injectionforxcode/README.md

 When classes are injected they receive a +injected message and instances will receive a -injected message so you can reload view controllers for example.
-This is achieved using a sweep of objects visable from [UIApplication sharedApplication] and it's windows.
+This is achieved using a sweep of objects visible from [UIApplication sharedApplication] and it's windows.
 If required, for all classes that have a +sharedInstance method in your app or frameworks, this method is called and the result added to the list of seeds for the sweep.